daviddwlee84/personal-website/content/en/home/competition.md

   date_start = "2014-05-01"
   date_end = "2014-07-31"
   description = """
   I and my friend Tom built an AI BOT for the 2048 game.
-We used MCTS with alpha-beta purning to select best action.
+We used Monte Carlo Tree Search (MCTS) with alpha-beta pruning to select best action.
 And score each state(board) with our own designed evaluation function.
 Finally we get honorable award.
   """

 +++